 Every student should purchase an Oyster card upon arrival.
 You can do this at Heathrow airport and use it right away to ride the Tube to where we will be housing.
 It is a pay as you go system.
 Plan to add at least £10-20 British pounds to your card so you have enough for the first days.
-For detailed instructions on how to go from Heathrow to our housing we will be sending an addendum "Heathrow to Housing".
+For detailed instructions on how to go from Heathrow to our housing we will be sending an addendum "Heathrow to Housing."
 Oyster cards can be used to ride London's bus and tram systems and are the most economical way to make use of both.
 Cabs are available for hire when the yellow sign above the windscreen is lit; just stick your arm out to signal one.
 Fares are metered, with a minimum charge of £2.20 (covering the first 336m during a weekday), rising by increments of 20p for each subsequent 168m.
 Fares are more expensive in the evenings and overnight.
-You can tip taxi drivers up to 10% but most people round up to the nearest pound.
+You can tip taxi drivers up to 10%, but most people round up to the nearest pound.
 While London is generally safe, freelance "minicabs" should be avoided in favor of fully-licensed black cabs.

-During our program we will walk a lot, I repeat, a lot!
+During our program we will walk a lot; I repeat, a lot!
 It is crucial that you bring comfortable shoes/boots.
 You don't need a lot of them, just 2 pairs, but they must be very comfortable and weatherproof.
 So wear one pair on the plane and pack the other one on your carry-on luggage.
 It is important that your feet are dry and warm all the time and that you don't get blisters or sprain your ankles.

-During our "Living in London Orientation" we will hear from a former Metro Police officer.
-London is quite safe but like all big cities there are dangers you must become aware of.
-Always travel in groups, not alone.
-Beware of pickpockets.
-Beware of unstable individuals and of your surroundings.
+In London you will participate in a "Living in London Orientation" where you will gain valuable information.
+London is quite safe, but like all big cities there are dangers you must become aware of.
+Keep in mind to always travel in groups, not alone; beware of pickpockets; beware of unstable individuals and of your surroundings.